AIS-Bonn/TopiCo/README.md

 Minimum jerk per axis per waypoint.
 By setting this to Inf, the order of the trajectory can be reduced.

 ### A_global
 Global acceleration.
-This can be for example constant sidewind when controlling an MAV.
+This can be for example constant wind when controlling an MAV.

-### b_comp_global
-Should global acceleration be compensated?

 ### b_sync_V
 Should the velocity of faster axes be reduced to synchronize with the slowest axis.
 When b_sync_V, b_sync_A, and b_sync_J are switched on (and b_sync_W switched off), the trajectory with the smallest deviation from the time-optimal trajectory is chosen.